 Class placement is at the sole discretion of our instructors; however, if at any time you are unhappy with placement please feel free to discuss the situation with the directors.

 A registration fee of $30 will be assessed each year due September 1st.

 LEVEL PLACEMENT AND ADVANCEMENT

 Placement: Each student is evaluated and placed into a level at the discretion of the Principal Faculty.
-The directors and faculty will consider reasonable requests for a specific student’s level to be changed or reviewed, however, please realize that students are not only formally evaluated both at the end of the school year session and summer but on an ongoing basis.
+The directors and faculty will consider reasonable requests for a specific student’s level to be changed or reviewed; however, please realize that students are not only formally evaluated at both the end of the school year session and summer session but also on an ongoing basis.
 Students and parents who disagree with their level placement are asked to trust the judgment of the BSOB Directors and faculty.
 All students, regardless of level, are taught by highly experienced faculty, who strive to bring out the best in each of his or her students in each class.

 Advancement within BSOB is based on the following criteria:

 Attendance: Students are expected to attend every class for which they are scheduled.
 Students or a parent/guardian should report absences via email prior to class time if possible.
 Students with excessive excused or unexcused absences may jeopardize their placement and the ability to participate in the Spring Story Ballet.